-Net cash used in financing activities of \$34.5 million during the year ended December 31, 2015 primarily related to distributions to our unitholders.
+Net cash used in financing activities was \$34.5 million during the year ended December 31, 2015, primarily related to \$68.6 million of distributions to our unitholders during 2015, after giving effect to \$34.5 million of proceeds from borrowings under our credit facility.

 Net cash provided by financing activities of \$59.4 million during the year ended December 31, 2014 primarily related to our equity offerings.
 From the sale of common units in our IPO and the September 19, 2014 equity offering, we received proceeds of approximately \$232.2 million, net of offering expenses and underwriting discounts and commissions.
 In connection with the closing of the IPO, we agreed to distribute to Diamondback the net proceeds from the IPO and all cash and cash equivalents and the royalty income receivable on hand in the aggregate amount of \$11.3 million.
 During 2014, we distributed \$148.8 million to Diamondback as part of the IPO transactions.
 We used a portion of the net proceeds from our September 19, 2014 equity offering to repay borrowings under our credit agreement of \$78.0 million.
 We also distributed \$19.9 million to our unitholders for our third quarter 2014 distribution.
-We did not use any cash for financing activities during the period from inception to December 31, 2013.